AsteriskAmpersand/Ice-Stable/README.md

     - MV changed to 90 (was at minimum 6+6+60).
     - Element and Status Modifiers changed to 3.0x (was at minimum 1.0x+0.5x+1.0x).
     - Partbreak Modifier changed to 1.5x (was 0.0x+0.0x+1.0x).
-      - > Compensates for first hit having a Partbreak Modifier of 0.0x.
+      - > This change compensates for the first hit having a Partbreak Modifier of 0.0x.
     - Softening Buildup changed to 70 (was 30+40+0).

 ### ──────────【 Sword & Shield 】────────── ###